 self-portrait 2024

-Lizz Freeman, a community-taught artist, began showing her work at MARS Artspace in Phoenix, AZ, at the age of 15.
+Lizz Freeman, a community-taught artist, began showing her work in Phoenix, AZ, at the age of 15.
 She was derailed by life on her way to art school and spent nearly 30 years with her studio practice relegated to predawn hours.
 Her multi-disciplinary practice began with photography and has evolved to encompass textile arts, printmaking, and installation.

 Her work has been shown across the United States and is in private collections around the world.